Add dimension time series cards

 You can, among other things, add dimension time series cards to dashboards to quickly evaluate values of dimensions over a certain period such as the number of clicks by countries over the past few months.

-Add dimension time series cards in usage analytics dashboards
+Add dimension time series cards in dashboards

 1. In an existing dashboard, access Edit mode by clicking Edit in the upper-right corner.